-With this unrivaled expertise in electronics design, control, and manufacture Mitsubishi Electric delivers the highest reliability and highest efficiency in uninterruptible power supplies
+With its unrivaled expertise in electronics design, control, and manufacture, Mitsubishi Electric delivers the highest reliability and highest efficiency in uninterruptible power supplies.

 There are many UPS configurations available when designing a critical load application.
 The complexity of each design varies based upon budgets, uptime requirements, risk aversion, maintenance plans, and existing infrastructure.
 These designs are typically broken down into four tiers.
 Each tier expands on the reliability and maintainability of the previous tier.